 OGS also operates an open flare which is used when there is extra gas that the engines cannot process, or in the event of a catastrophic failure of the engines and bypass is needed.
 Since the flare is installed after the treatment system, the flare is not subject to the testing and control requirements.
 Gas going to the flare is sent though the treatment system in Plant 2.
-At the time of the inspection, the flare was operating.
+At the time of the inspection, the flare was operating from 67 to 120 scfm.
 There were no visible emissions from the flare.

 The company has a separate monitor on the gas flow rate to the flare when it is used, but does not monitor the presence of a pilot flame.
 A pilot flame is not lit continuously in the flare.
-Again, the flare was operating on the day of the inspection with a flow rate around 342 cfm.